-Net written premiums, excluding the initial impact of the entering into the quota share reinsurance arrangement with AIIDAC, are broadly stable with growth in the UK offset by the impact of transfer of the Ireland branch business to AIIDAC.
-The reduction in underwriting profit includes the impact of aligning elements of the UK digital business into the Company, partially offset by improved weather.
+Net written premiums, excluding the initial impact in 2019 of entering into a quota share reinsurance arrangement with AIIDAC, are broadly stable with 1% growth in UK general insurance offset by reductions in Ireland general insurance and UK Health.
+The increase in underwriting profit includes significantly improved underlying performance in general insurance compared to 2019.